-Onshore Investment Bonds have become less popular over the years compared to collectives because all returns are subject to a company life office tax of between 16% and 20%, irrespective of the investors tax status; with higher rate payers subject to a further charge on top.
+Onshore Investment Bonds have become less popular over the years compared to collectives because all returns are taxed at 20% within the bond, irrespective of the investors tax status; with higher rate payers subject to a further charge on top.
 These may still appeal to higher rate tax payers wanting to take an income from their investment as they can withdraw up to 5% each year and defer the tax calculation to a time in the future when they become a basic rate tax payer.

 > OFFSHORE INVESTMENT BONDS